SuperpowersCorp/refactorio/README.md

 ## Pro-Tip

-For now the easiest way to get it working is build it with `stack build` and then:
+For now the easiest way to get it working is to `stack install .` in this directory.
+Then commands like this should work:

-    alias refio="stack exec refactorio --"

-and run it from the refactorio project root to get an experience something
-like:

-    refio --json 'key "foo" . key "bar" . _Number *~ 15' -t ./examples
+    refactorio --json 'key "foo" . key "bar" . _Number *~ 15' -t ./examples

 or

-    refio -s --haskell _Module.biplate._ModuleName.end
+    cat Somefile.hs | refactorio -s --haskell _Module.biplate._ModuleName.end -

 (where the `-t`/`--target` is a file or directory to process and can be outside of the refactorio project root).